About me

 Profile

 His main contribution to the development of studies on Chinese thought involves the (re-)discovery of the Chinese philosophy of history, resulting in the monograph Chinese Philosophy of History.
-From Ancient Confucianism to the End of the Eighteenth Century (Bloomsbury, 2020) and a series of peer-reviewed papers investigating Chinese historical thought, contemporary theories of history applied to classical and modern Chinese historiography, and Chinese Marxism.
+From Ancient Confucianism to the End of the Eighteenth Century (Bloomsbury, 2020), a series of peer-reviewed papers investigating Confucianism and Chinese Marxism, and most importantly, the three-volume history of Chinese Philosophy, Chinese Philosophy and its Thinkers: From Ancient Times to the Present Day.
+Co-edited with Dr. Selusi Ambrogio and published in 2024 with Bloomsbury, it is the most extensive history of Chinese thought to date and a result of cooperation with more than seventy scholars worldwide (more).

 Publications